RevolutionGeneration/kazoo-container/README.md

 ================

 This project can be used to deploy a Kazoo server inside a Docker container.
-The container currently uses the latest stable release version 3.22.
+The container currently uses master branch (kazoo v4).

 ## Start